JAllen79/qbb2015-homework/assignments/day2-lunch/README.md

   - HINT: google sam format optional fields
 3. Count number of reads that map to exactly one location in the genome
   - HINT: number of hits
-4. Extract just the column indicating which chromosome read aligns too
+4. For the first 10 alignments, print just the column indicating which chromosome a given read aligns to
   - HINT: .split()
 5. Calculate how many alignments are on chromosome 2L 2R 3L 3R 4 X (keep track separately)
   - Use a dictionary!
 6. Calculate average MAPQ score
-  - HINT: counter and total variables
+  - HINT 1: counter and total variables
+  - HINT 2: if you use split() you will need to convert the string to an integer
 7. Count number of reads that start their alignment on chromosome 2L between base 10000 and 20000 (inclusive)
   - HINT: and